MANY

 The purpose of the Jivamala beyond the purification of past selves is the expansion of individual identity to include these past selves.
 It represents the insight that the earthly Buddha gained during the first watch of the night when he became aware of his own past lives.
 The Jivamala practice also precipitates the gradual erosion of the personal identity as a step toward developing the more transpersonal identity of the Bodhisattva.

-The second stage of the meditation which follows the Jivamala represents a further expansion of identity outside the human realm to include identification with the larger sphere of life.
-This and the final two steps in the process are presented in the second, third, and fourth watches of the night meditations which focus on the Buddha's later stages of his night of liberation.
+Following the The Jivamala meditation, the final steps in the Bodhi-Tree meditation are presented in the second, third, and fourth watches of the night meditations which focus on the Buddha's later stages of his night of liberation.

 There are a wide variety of conclusions that can be drawn from the Jivamala practice, and the material presented at this site.
 The most obvious one is that human beings are much more complex, and able to know much more about their past than is assumed by most educated people living today.